 - Audio cassette tapes

 Audio and Video Reproduction

 Audio cassette tapes, video tapes, CDs, DVDs, and other audio-visual formats must be digitally reproduced to facilitate research access.
 We do not permit researchers to listen or view any electronic media in its original form.
 Please contact us to inquire about digitizing A/V materials in the collections.
 Rates are listed above.
 When patrons fund reformatting of audio-visual material, their funding allows us to make that material freely and publicly available online to future researchers as well, wherever copyright and other legal restrictions allow.

 Citing Manuscript Materials

-Citations are imperative when reusing any collections materials.
+Citations are imperative when referencing any collections materials.
 A well-crafted citation should lead your reader directly to the exact document or item cited.
-As such, the following elements ought to be included in your citations:
+As such, we recommend that the following elements be included in your citations: